 3233 Web Server Technologies (3) F

 Application design using server technologies to transfer data from websites to and from databases.
 Topics include: scripting languages such as ASP, PHP, data structuring languages such as XML and other server technologies.
 Prerequisites: IT 2233, CS 1213, and CS 2243 with grades of “C” or higher.

 Overview of current computer network theory and practice.
 Hardware requirements, network media and topologies, protocols and access methods, the Open Systems Interconnection (OSI) and internet models.
 Prerequisites: CS 1213 with a grade of “C” or higher.

 3323 Wireless Networks and Mobile Systems (3) F

 Introduction to wireless networks and link protocols, mobile networking including support for the Internet Protocol suite, mobile middleware, and mobile applications.
-Prerequisite: IT 3313, with a grade of C or better.
+Prerequisite: IT 3313 with a grade of “C” or higher.

 3333 Network Administration (3) F

 Administration of peer-to-peer and client/server networks.
 Hands-on experience with commercial client and server software.
-Topics include pre-installation planning, network installation, network software architecture, server configuration, client configuration, profiles and logon scripts, user account management, policies, resource sharing and security, disk management, remote access, backup and recovery, performance monitoring, and network optimization.
-Prerequisite: IT 3313, with a grade of C or better.
+Topics include pre-installation planning, network installation, network software architecture, server configuration, client configuration, profiles and logon scripts, user account management, policies, resource sharing and security, disk management, remote access, backup and recovery, performance monitoring and network optimization.
+Prerequisite: IT 3313 with a grade of “C” or higher.

 3343 Database Administration (3) SP